uber/react-vis/docs/markdown/radar-chart.md

 Type: `boolean|Object`
 Please refer to [Animation](animation.md) doc for more information.

+#### hideInnerMostValues (optional)
+Type: `boolean`
+defaults to true
+Whether or not to hide the inner most tick values of the radar chart.
+This attempts to ensure that the ticks do not run over each other.

 #### className (optional)
 Type: `string`
 Provide an additional class name for the series.